pelavarre/xshverb/futures.md

 things to do, futures to build

-    e, v with a file name, sys.last_traceback at exit

     t = dt.datetime.now() implied inside demos/p

     abbreviate down to d and to p what now is